Berlime/vite/introduction/glossaries.md

 Click [here](/back-ups-&-storage/data-protection.html) to skip to the next page.

+## C

+### CMS

+A Content Management System (CMS) is software used to create, manage, and modify digital contents (such as articles, images, blog posts & pages) on websites without needing specialized technical knowledge.
+It's essentially a user-friendly platform that allows people to build and maintain websites easily.
+There are many CMS software, the most popular CMS is WordPress.

 ## D

 ### Data

 Data that holds everything in your website and applications.
 This data is usually referred to the folder name 'root' which contains everything that is needed for your website and application to display online.

+### Docker

+Docker is a term commonly referred as Docker image.
+It is way of configuring website or apps in a separate folder or known as 'containers'.

+One of the key benefits of Docker is that it keeps everything isolated.
+This means your applications won’t interfere with other applications within the same server, which enhances security and prevents conflicts.

+Docker also helps you manage application versions, making it easy to track changes and revert to previous versions if necessary.

+Lastly, Docker makes scaling your applications a breeze.
+You can easily manage and deploy multiple containers across different machines, ensuring your applications can grow as needed.

 ## E